ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Overall these numbers are pretty good for a carb source because they indicate that most (60%)of the energy in your food will be coming from carbohydrates which isn’t necessarily bad as long as you’re eating enough vegetables too.

 So far so good with pasta!
-Now all we have left to worry about is how much carbohydrate content does pasta have per serving?
+Now all we have left to worry about is how much carbohydrate content pasta has per serving.

 How Many Carbs Per Serving in Pasta?